greigs/csharp-simple-opengl-crossplatform-renderer/README.md

 ### 1. Asset Loading & Normal Calculation
 - The `teapot.obj` model and the GLSL shader files are embedded directly into the application executable.
-- On startup, the `Model.cs` class parses the `.obj` file's vertices.
-Since the model file does not contain vertex normals (which are essential for lighting), they are calculated manually.
+- **Vertex Welding:** On startup, the `Model.cs` class parses the `.obj` file.
+The teapot model is defined in patches, resulting in duplicated vertices at the seams where patches meet.
+To create a smooth surface, these duplicate vertices are "welded" together by identifying points with identical positions and treating them as a single vertex.
-- For each vertex, the normal is computed by averaging the surface normals of all the faces that share that vertex.
-This creates a smooth appearance.
+- **Normal Calculation:** Since the model file does not contain vertex normals (which are essential for lighting), they are calculated manually after welding.
+For each unique vertex, its normal is computed by averaging the surface normals of all the triangles that share that vertex.
+This process results in a smooth appearance and eliminates lighting seams.
-- The final vertex data, interleaved with positions and their corresponding calculated normals, is uploaded to the GPU into a Vertex Buffer Object (VBO).
+- The final unique vertex data, interleaved with positions and their corresponding calculated normals, is uploaded to the GPU into a Vertex Buffer Object (VBO).
 An Element Buffer Object (EBO) is also created to allow for efficient indexed drawing.

 ### 2. The Rendering Loop
 The application runs a continuous loop that performs the following steps for each frame: